stijn-dejongh/lovecraft_public_domain/raw_converts/s.md

   There was war, and thereafter no more Indians troubled The Street.
 The men, busy with labour, waxed prosperous and as happy as they knew how to be.
 And the children grew up comfortably, and more families came from the Mother Land to dwell on The Street.
-And the children&rsquo;s children, and the newcomers&rsquo; children, grew up.
+And the children's children, and the newcomers' children, grew up.
 The town was now a city, and one by one the cabins gave place to houses; simple, beautiful houses of brick and wood, with stone steps and iron railings and fanlights over the doors.
 No flimsy creations were these houses, for they were made to serve many a generation.
 Within there were carven mantels and